dialoguemd/covid-19/src/regions/ca/info/ca-on/reporting.md

 ## Ontario: Who should I contact if I think I have COVID-19?

-### Travellers who have returned from Hubei province (China) or Iran, where returning travellers are advised to self-isolate should:

-- contact their [local public health unit](http://www.health.gov.on.ca/en/common/system/services/phu/locations.aspx) within 24 hours of arriving in Canada
-- stay at home and avoid close contact with others, including those in their home, for a total of 14 days from the date they left Hubei province
-- contact Telehealth Ontario at 1-866-797-0000 or their [local public health unit](http://www.health.gov.on.ca/en/common/system/services/phu/locations.aspx) if they experience symptoms of the 2019 novel coronavirus

-### Travellers who have returned from areas under a travel health advisory for COVID-19 should:
+### Returning from travel

+Anyone who has travelled outside of Canada should:

-- monitor themselves for symptoms of the 2019 novel coronavirus for 14 days after leaving the affected area
-- contact Telehealth Ontario at 1-866-797-0000 or their [local public health unit](http://www.health.gov.on.ca/en/common/system/services/phu/locations.aspx) if they experience symptoms of the 2019 novel coronavirus
+- self-isolate for 14 days when they return.
+People who are self-isolating should not go to work monitor themselves for symptoms of the 2019 novel coronavirus for 14 days after returning to Canada contact Telehealth Ontario at 1-866-797-0000 or their local public health unit if they experience symptoms of the 2019 novel coronavirus

+In addition:

+Workers who have travelled and are part of workplaces that are essential to daily living are able to return to work as long as they do not have symptoms.
+However, they should self-monitor for a period of 14 days and identify themselves to their employer so that a plan can be put into place to ensure the protection of those workplaces.

+Children under the age of 16 years who have travelled outside of Canada should also self-isolate for a period of 14 days.
+Parents should actively monitor their children's symptoms.
+Children who are self-isolating should stay at home and avoid social gathering points such as community centres or parks.

 ### Should I consult in person?

 Contact Telehealth Ontario at 1-866-797-0000 or your [local public health unit](http://www.health.gov.on.ca/en/common/system/services/phu/locations.aspx) if you’re experiencing symptoms of the 2019 novel coronavirus.

-Please do not visit an assessment centre unless you have symptoms.
+Please do not visit an assessment centre unless you have been referred by a healthcare professional.

 Do not call 911 unless it is an emergency.